mvolkmann/blog/src/web-dev-tips.md

 Keyframes specify changes to CSS properties that should be animated over some time duration using an easing function to control the rate of change.
+When each keyframe is executed, a transition is performed for each CSS properties that is specified, going from the previous value to a new value.

 Each keyframe specifies the properties to be applied at a given percentage through the duration.